 The Hispanic Writers Week project is a product of the William Joiner Center for the Study of War and Social Consequences Reading Series at UMass Boston, a project initiated in 1987 that has brought to Boston some of the leading writers in the continental United States, South and Central America, Europe and Vietnam.
 The series was created to foster and promote dialogue and discourse on the origins and consequences of war and violence in the global community.

-In 1993, the Joiner Center created the HISPANIC WRITERS WORKSHOP, aimed at involving members of the Latino community in the Joiner Center series and activities.
+In 1993, what was then the William Joiner Center for the Study of War and Social Consequences (it was renamed the William Joiner Institute for the Study of War and Social Consequences in July 2013) created the HISPANIC WRITERS WORKSHOP, aimed at involving members of the Latino community in the center's series and activities.
 The Hispanic Workshop began as a two-day event, consisting of a Friday night reading in Jamaica Plain for the Latino community and an all-day workshop on Saturday, highlighted by a morning panel on issues of language, culture, identity and forms of literary expression.

 Faculty for the workshops was selected from a list of accomplished writers and included acclaimed authors like Martín Espada, Demetria Martínez, Leroy Quintana, Tino Villanueva, Margorie Agosin, Alan West, Jack Agüeros, Naomi Ayala, Claribel Alegría, Rosario Ferre, Yrene Santos, Charlie Trujillo, Daisy Zamora, and others.